SarahMarieBarker/foobartory-full/README.md

 Back-end is using Spring to expose websocket end-points\
 and to expose the webpage and the javascript/React runtime.

-Front-end subscribe to back-end websocket broker and display\
+Front-end subscribes to back-end websocket broker and displays\
-the pushed data using React component.
+the pushed data using React components.

 Project is using frontend-maven-plugin to use webpack and \
 pack the front-end during maven back-end build process.